Written by Varghese Emlin Charly

 -

-to login as rootAfter entering MYSQL, the terminal should look something like this:
+mysql -u root –pto login as rootAfter entering MYSQL, the terminal should look something like this:

-- Execute the following commands to add a user to the database:
+mysql> - Execute the following commands to add a user to the database:

 Installing Wordpress